deepakdevcast/prom-api-client/README.md

 # Prom-API-Client
 A user-friendly package to use Prometheus HTTP-API in more easier way.

-# Importing Class and Define Instance
+# Import Class and Instance
 ```
 import { PrometheusQuery, PrometheusRules, PrometheusMetadata } from 'prom-api-client';